 The reality is that people living with advanced illness, age frailty, their informal caregivers and those people living with bereavement experience a ‘social death’ long before and after a physical death.

-To improve death experiences for everyone in Northern Ireland.
+To improve the experiences of death, dying and bereavement for everyone in Northern Ireland.